 Rams' Wednesday Injury Report for Super Bowl LVI vs. Bengals

-The Rams and Bengals have released its estimation injury report for Wednesday.
+The Rams and Bengals have released its injury report following Wednesday's participation.

+Jared Goff is Pleased to See the Rams and Matthew Stafford Thriving as Super Bowl LVI Approaches

+Despite being traded this offseason, Jared Goff is happy to see the Rams on the brink of another Super Bowl.

 Rams Injury Report